List of Kung Fu Panda characters: Song

 Song (voiced by Lauren Tom) is a young snow leopard and a member of the Ladies of the Shade, a group of bandits who distract their marks with parasol dancing.
 Su, the leader of the Ladies, tasks Song with charming Po into allowing the gang to enter the Jade Palace.
 As she talks to him, Song begins to like Po, and is about to tell him the truth of her origin when Su arrives and asks if the ladies can spend the night in the Palace.
 When the Ladies abscond with the dragon chalice, Po follows them to their campsite, and rejects Song's apology.
 Nevertheless, when Su and the other Ladies find Po, Song protects him, and she becomes the leader of the group after Su's defeat.

 Constable Hu

-Constable Hu (voiced by Neil Ross) is an Indian elephant and recurring character in Kung Fu Panda: Legends of Awesomeness.
+Constable Hu (voiced by Neil Ross) is an Asian elephant and recurring character in Kung Fu Panda: Legends of Awesomeness.
 He is largely stoic and focused on his job.
-In "The Midnight Stranger," he outlaws the practice of kung fu, a decision later revealed to be forced upon him by the pig criminals.
+In "The Midnight Stranger", he outlaws the practice of kung fu, a decision later revealed to be forced upon him by the pig criminals.

 Grandma Panda

-Grandma Panda (voiced by Barbara Dirikson) is an old female panda.
-She loves to be happy, take a walk and spend time with her grandson.
-At the end of Kung Fu Panda 3, she hugs her grandson with the others after Po destroyed Kai.
+Grandma Panda (voiced by Barbara Dirikson) is an elderly female panda Po meets after arriving at Panda Village.
+At the end of Kung Fu Panda 3, she hugs with the others after Po destroyed Kai.

+Han

+Han (Voiced by Ke Huy Quan) is a Sunda pangolin and the leader of the den of thieves in Juniper City.
+He has a grudge against Zhen after she abandoned him for the Chameleon.